JohannesBuchner/RainbowLasso/README.rst

 Citing
 ------

-Please cite the accompaning paper.
-You can also include the repository URL as a footnote.
+1. Cite the accompaning paper.
+2. You can also include the repository URL as a footnote.
+3. Cite the relevant data products.
+See the accompaning paper for a list of references.

 Licence
 -------